-Simply put, the more servers you have, the faster and more reliably content you can deliver your content.
-More servers equals less buffering, greater redundancy, more scalability, and so on.
+Simply put, the more servers you have, the faster and more reliable content you can deliver your content.
+More servers equal less buffering, greater redundancy, more scalability, and so on.

 Also, it’s important to consider geographic distribution when choosing a CDN.
 Many CDNs have good coverage in Europe and the United States, where data centers are common.
 However, very few feature robust coverage in South America, Asia, the Middle East, and Africa.

 Takeaway: We live in an increasingly globalized, interconnected world.
 If you value reaching a global audience, look for a global CDN service provider.